open/close all folders

 - Beware the Nice Ones: A sweet princess, sure, but her spirit abilities are nothing to laugh at.

 - Broken Pedestal: She idolizes her loving brother Andre following his death.
-She learns after his death that he was a casanova who mistreated girls.
-She is thoroughly disappointed.
-She also always believed that her father Eric was a good guy, she's disappointed to learn that he cheated on her mother.
+She learns after his death that he was a casanova who mistreated non-royal Moroi girls.
+She is thoroughly disappointed and crushed at the revelation, and finds it hard to accept that side of her brother.
+She also always believed that her father Eric was a good guy, so she's very upset to learn that he cheated on her mother once.

 - Charm Person: She is naturally charismatic even when not using compulsion.
 People want to please her and the Weak-Willed are slavishly obedient to her.